 "Hear, O Israel: The Lord our God, the Lord is one.”
 Deuteronomy 6:4 ESV

 Evidently, the Lord didn’t want to leave it at that.
 All throughout the Old Testament our God scattered hints or glimpses that are highly suggestive of a plurality in God.
-Looking back it is easy to see this as a trail of “bread crumbs” leading to the fuller revelation of the Three in One that would come to us.
+Looking back, it is easy to see this as a trail of “bread crumbs” leading to the fuller revelation of the Three in One that would come to us.
 These precursors greatly enhance our faith, but if Israel was meant to read the signs, that just didn’t happen.
 When Jesus announced that He and the Father were “one,” He signed His own death warrant, so to speak, since every faithful Jewish ruler “knew” that God was only one God.
 But was He?
-If they could have connected the dots…
+If only they could have connected the dots…